avocadoge/avocadoge.github.io/index.md

 * 💵 Many tokens (100 Trillion), Much wow.
 * 🍞 Some served with toast and burnt (30% Avo On Toast)
-* 💧 Liquidity provided to Pancakeswap at launch (63%)
+* 💧 Liquidity provided to Pancakeswap at launch (65%)
-* 🤝 5% retained for future development and partnerships
+* 🤝 5% bought back for future development and partnerships

 ## Launch Details